tonai/Lightning-talks/CSS/03_CSS-Preprocessors.md

 ### Statements

 You can also use conditions, loops and internal functions.
-Loops and conditions are more tricky in less.
+Loops are a little more tricky in less (recursive mixins).

 Less :
 ```Less